 The Blanco Bungalow, an Instagram-famous Spanish bungalow that oozes style and comfort — thanks to the relentless work of its former designer owner, Laura Genevieve — has recently sold for $1,010,000.

-The price point makes it one of the highest sales in Long Beach’s Wrigley neighborhood.
+The price point made it one of the highest sales in Long Beach’s Wrigley neighborhood at the time of closing.
 Taya DiCarlo at Compass represented the sellers in the transaction, while Thomas Hocking at Alta Realty Group repped the buyers.

 The $1 million+ sale price also brings in a sizable profit for the sellers, Jonathan Strader (the restaurateur behind Hatchet Hall and Old Man Bar) and his jewelry designer wife, Laura Genevieve.
 The couple paid $555,000 for the property back in 2018, public records show.